• Product Introduction

 Overview

-Node Functions simplify your backend development process, providing a Node.js runtime that seamlessly integrates with front-end projects.
-You can build and deploy dynamic APIs and complex business logic in a unified project.
-The platform will automatically handle version control, build and deployment, and intelligently scale based on business workload, helping you quickly launch and achieve continuous delivery.
+Node Functions simplifies your backend development process and provides a Node.js runtime that seamlessly integrates with front-end projects.
+You can build and deploy dynamic APIs and complex business logic in a uniform project.
+The platform automatically handles version control, build and deploy, and intelligently scales according to workload, helping you quickly launch and achieve continuous delivery.

 Strengths

-Complete Node.js ecosystem: You can directly use the massive modules in the npm ecosystem, easily integrate various third-party libraries and tools, and meet complex business needs.
+Rich Node.js ecosystem: can directly access the massive modules in the npm ecosystem, easily integrate various third-party libraries and tools, and meet complex business needs.

 Full stack development experience: No need to separate frontend and backend projects.
-You can complete development and deployment in one project, drastically enhancing collaboration efficiency.
+Develop and deploy in one project to drastically enhance collaboration efficiency.

-Routing as a service: Define API routes through the file system, implement backend logic for rapid development and deployment, and manage backend services as conveniently as frontend pages.
+Route as a service: Define API routes through the file system to implement rapid development and deployment of backend logic, managing backend services as conveniently as frontend pages.

 Quick Start

-Create hello.ts in the ./node-functions directory and use the following example code to create your first Node Functions:
+Create hello.js under the ./node-functions directory and use the following example code to create your first Node Functions:

 export default function onRequest(context) {